MODULE 3 - Section 1

 In-Community Transportation

-While team members move throughout the community, it is important for them to be able to do so safely.
-The host should share any specific safety tips for the chosen method of transportation and what to do in the event of an emergency, even if the host plans to travel with the team.
+It is important for team members to be able to move throughout the community safely.
+If the teams needs to travel in a vehicle, every effort should be made to find one with seatbelts.
+Riding in the backs of trucks or on motorcycles is strongly discouraged.
+The host should share any safety tips for the chosen method of transportation and what to do in the event of an emergency, even if the host plans to travel with the team.

 Tips: